ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 * The message sender is the pool leader of the sidepool with the given pool identifier.

-If the above validation fails, the reeiver ignores the message, and SHOULD log a warning about the protocol violation.
+If the above validation fails, the receiver ignores the message, and SHOULD log a warning about the protocol violation.

 If validation succeeds, the receiver MUST: